rohanrajpal/blog/_posts/2019-08-12-GSoC-with-VideoLAN.md

  2. The design of the Teletext and a few other widgets isn't final and work needs to be done.

 ## Demo
 Have a look on how the VLC Editor works below:
-{% include googleDrivePlayer.html id=page.driveId %}
+{% include youtube.html content="https://youtu.be/xOE-sx4Gark" %}

 ## Highlights and Challenges